ThinkAlexandria/keyboard-extra/README.md

 Intended to keep track of the current keys being pressed, but to avoid bugs where `onKeyUp` does not always get triggered for all the keys pressed down, this only keeps track of the last 3 keys.
-This way if a key gets added for `onKeyDown` and doesn't get removed for `onKeyUp`, it gets cleared pretty quickly anyway in just few key-presses.
+This way if a key gets added for `onKeyDown` and doesn't get removed for `onKeyUp`, it can be cleared by pressing a few different more keys.

 [Stack Overflow Post Talking about missing `onKeyUp` event](http://stackoverflow.com/questions/27380018/when-cmd-key-is-kept-pressed-keyup-is-not-triggered-for-any-other-key)

 This library is not designed for games, it's designed for apps where you want to add hotkeys to trigger certain events.

-If you have hotkeys that are longer than 3-keys, then this library will not work for you, if you have that use-case make an issue and I can _possibly_ change the code up a bit.
+This version only supports key combos with multiple keys held down and one key released.
+Key combos that rely on holding multiple keys and then reacting only when all of those keys have been released are not supported.
+My application does not yet need to have multiple keys released, so I did not implement that functionality.
+PRs welcome.

 ### Usage